rekhubs/notes/shell.md

 * xsh + oh my zsh
 * nushell

+# ??
+No, if for int.. shell, a lot of scaffolding - build commands (mvn, npm, node, fnm, java, etc.) and your own custom commands/shorthands <-- so, consider those

 # Nushell
 Purpose: Use as interactive shell, not for scripting/programming.
 If xxx, tend to use bash or python or others.